Service stations gasoline pumps began in the 1880s as a device for dispensing kerosene at a grocery store.

-Bowser’s invention, which could reliably measure and dispense kerosene — a product much in demand for half a century – soon evolved into the metered gasoline pump.
+Bowser designed a simple device for reliably measuring and dispensing kerosene — a product in high demand as lamp fuel for half a century.
+His invention soon evolved into the metered gasoline pump.

 Originally designed to safely dispense kerosene as well as “burning fluid, and the light combustible products of petroleum,” early S.F.
-Bowser pumps held up to 42 gallons.
+Bowser pumps had marble valves with wooden plungers and upright faucets.

-The original Bowser pump consisted of a square metal tank with a wooden cabinet equipped with a suction pump operated by hand-stroke lever action.
+Despite the competition, in the early 1900s – as the automobile’s popularity grew – Bowser’s company became hugely successful.
+His grocery store pump consisted of a square metal tank with a wooden cabinet equipped with a suction pump operated by hand-stroked lever action.

 With the addition of competing businesses such as Wayne Pump Company and Tokheim Oil Tank & Pump Company, the city of Fort Wayne, Indiana, became the gas-pump manufacturing capital of the world.

 Some enterprising manufacturing companies even came up with coin-operated gas pumps.

 Although Standard Oil will claim a Seattle, Washington, station of 1907, and others argue about one in St. Louis two years earlier, most agree that when “Good Gulf Gasoline” went on sale, Gulf Refining Company opened America’s first true drive-in service station.